storj/docs/code/Peer.md

 # Peer

 Peer is the top-level entity in Storj.
-In the production network there's every peer runs in a standalone process.
+In the production network every peer runs in a standalone process.
 For tests multiple peers may run in a single process.

 Peers describe how a particular network participant is setup, wired together and run.

-Currently there network contains peers:
+Currently the network contains these peers:

 1. Bootstrap
 2. Storage Node